-In the London borough of Brent, we work closely with people who have learning disabilities through our user involvement project, My Health, My Choice.
+In the London borough of Brent, we worked closely with people who have learning disabilities through our user involvement project, My Health, My Choice.
 The project was commissioned by Brent CCG, who wanted to understand what people with learning disabilities need to support their health.
+This project has now finished, but you can find out more about what was involved below.

 Why this work is important